 • Implementation is departmental

 In August 2012 Mission Continuity was renamed TUresilience with the strategic goal of collecting data from disparate university systems to create a comprehensive centralized inventory of all critical assets and resources.
 This university inventory will become the core data system to populate the institutional continuity plans for use by senior leadership and departmental continuity plans for use by schools/colleges/departments.
-Data fed from the university to this system is stored off network, with a third party vendor for redundancy and access in event of a network disruption.

 Implementation of TUresilience is constructed in key phases: